Azure/remote-monitoring-services-java/device-telemetry/app/com/microsoft/azure/iotsolutions/devicetelemetry/webservice/v1/models/README.md

 * Do not reference classes from Azure IoT SDK (or other SDKs), but reference them in the service layer preferably.
 * Maintain the API contract with the corresponding .NET project.
-* Ensure datetime values are transfered using UTC timezone.
+* Ensure datetime values are transferred using UTC timezone.

 ## Conventions